cryptrunner49/goargs/DOCS.md

 ## Quick Start

-Here’s a minimal example using bare commands and a flag:
+Here’s a minimal example using bare commands and a flag, with manual usage display:

 ```go
 package main